Berlin Climate Strike, September 2021

 Rights of Nature

 I have long been interested in heterodox law-making - an interest initially spawned when I began following Indigenous peoples’ legal activism at the UN during their drafting of UNDRIP (UN Declaration on the Rights of Indigenous Peoples) in Geneva, Switzerland, in the mid-1990s.
-This interest was again spurred during my research on water insurgencies in Europe, where I interviewed lawyers (in Italy especially) who are pushing the boundaries of liberal legal systems to include the concept of the commons.
-They thus also pushed boundaries around use, possession, and property, as well as around the question of how humans ought to relate to substances that they can never truly possess or have dominion over.
+This interest was reinvigorated during my research on water insurgencies in Europe, where I interviewed many lawyers pushing the boundaries of liberal legal systems to include the concept of the commons.

 I have taught an undergraduate class on the topic, which resulted in a Rights of Nature Video we made together with filmmaker Franzina Braje.